microsoft/moaw/workshops/deploying-to-azure-container-apps/workshop.md

 ## Objectives

 You'll learn how to:
-- Create an Azure Container Apps environment
+- Create an Azure Container Apps environment,
-- Deploy a web application to Azure Container Apps
+- Deploy a web application to Azure Container Apps from a local development space
-- Allow access to the web application with an external ingress
-- Deploy revisions of the web application
+- Edit and update the web application

 ## Prerequisites